theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Hardware_Fundamentals/Digital_IO_Programming.md

 - Avoid read-modify-write races by using atomic set/reset registers when available.
 - Encapsulate pin control behind functions/macros for portability.

+---

+## 🧪 Guided Labs
+1) Jitter measurement
+- Toggle a pin in a tight loop; measure edge-to-edge timing with an oscilloscope or logic analyzer.

+2) RMW race avoidance
+- Implement a function that sets/clears individual bits without affecting others; verify atomicity.

+## ✅ Check Yourself
+- When do you need to disable interrupts during I/O operations?
+- How can you ensure consistent timing across different optimization levels?

+## 🔗 Cross-links
+- `Embedded_C/Type_Qualifiers.md` for volatile usage
+- `Embedded_C/Bit_Manipulation.md` for bit operations

 Digital I/O programming is the foundation of embedded system interaction with the physical world.
 It involves reading digital inputs (switches, sensors) and controlling digital outputs (LEDs, relays, displays).

 **Key Concepts:**